113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <dd>ID of the policy to update</dd>
 <dt>-v, --version <i>VERSION</i> (optional)</dt>
 <dd>Version of existing policy</dd>
-<dt>-f, --file <i>FILE</i> (optional)</dt>
+<dt>--file <i>FILE</i> (optional)</dt>
 <dd>JSON file of policy definition</dd>
-<dt>-f, --file <i>FILE</i> (optional)</dt>
-<dd>JSON file of policy definition</dd>
 <dt>--roles <i>ROLE_NAME1,ROLE_NAME2...</i> (optional)</dt>
 <dd>Role names of the policy definition.
 For supported roles of a specific service, run 'bluemix iam roles --service SERVICE_NAME'.
-This option is exclusive with '-f, --file'.</dd>
+This option is exclusive with '--file'.</dd>
 <dt>--service-name <i>SERVICE_NAME</i> (optional)</dt>
-<dd>Service name of the policy definition, This is exclusive with '-f, --file' flag.</dd>
+<dd>Service name of the policy definition, This is exclusive with '--file' flag.</dd>
 <dt>--serivce-instance <i>SERVICE_INSTANCE</i> (optional)</dt>
-<dd>Service instance of the policy definition, This is exclusive with '-f, --file' flag.</dd>
+<dd>Service instance of the policy definition, This is exclusive with '--file' flag.</dd>
 <dt>--region <i>REGION</i> (optional)</dt>
-<dd>Region of the policy definition, This is exclusive with '-f, --file' flag.</dd>
+<dd>Region of the policy definition, This is exclusive with '--file' flag.</dd>
 <dt>--resource-type <i>RESOURCE_TYPE</i> (optional)</dt>
-<dd>Resource type of the policy definition, This is exclusive with '-f, --file' flag.</dd>
+<dd>Resource type of the policy definition, This is exclusive with '--file' flag.</dd>
 <dt>--resource <i>RESOURCE</i> (optional)</dt>
-<dd>Resource of the policy definition, This is exclusive with '-f, --file' flag.</dd>
+<dd>Resource of the policy definition, This is exclusive with '--file' flag.</dd>
 <dt>--resource-group-name <i>RESOURCE_GROUP_NAME</i> (optional)</dt>
-<dd>Name of the resource group, This is exclusive with '-f, --file', '--resource' and '--resource-group-id' flags.</dd>
+<dd>Name of the resource group, This is exclusive with '--file', '--resource' and '--resource-group-id' flags.</dd>
 <dt>--resource-group-id <i>RESOURCE_GROUP_ID</i> (optional)</dt>
-<dd>ID of the resource group, This is exclusive with '-f, --file', '--resource' and '--resource-group-name' flags.</dd>
+<dd>ID of the resource group, This is exclusive with '--file', '--resource' and '--resource-group-name' flags.</dd>
 </dl>

 <strong>Examples</strong>: